trotzig/react-with-available-width/README.md

 ## Reacting to size changes

 By default, `withAvailableWidth` will only recalculate the width when the window is resized.
-You can provide your own observer by passing in a function as the second argument to the HOD.
+If you need more fine-grained control, you can provide your own observer by passing in a function as the second argument to the HOC.
 Here's an example using [`ResizeObserver` ](https://github.com/que-etc/resize-observer-polyfill):

 ```jsx